-Figure 4(a) plots the probability distribution of the liquidity impact p given a level of aggregate risk Y and Figure 4(b) plots the unconditional probability distribution of p.
+Fig. 4, Panel A plots the probability distribution of the liquidity impact p given a level of aggregate risk Y, and Fig. 4, Panel B plots the unconditional probability distribution of p.
 The discrete nature of the liquidity needs gives rise to the high likelihood of large price movements.
-Note that the liquidity impact is always zero under costless participation, which corresponds to a probability mass of 1 at p = 0.
-Hence, Figures 4(a) and 4(b) clearly demonstrate that prices of the stock can significantly deviate away from its fundamental value, leading to additional variability and fat tails in the price.
-These deviations are caused by a surge in the liquidity need in the market, which is driven by idiosyncratic shocks among agents.
-Thus, we have the following result:
+The liquidity impact is always zero under costless participation, which corresponds to a probability mass of 1 at p=0.
+Hence, Panels A and B clearly demonstrate that prices of the stock can significantly deviate away from its fundamental value, leading to additional variability and fat tails in the price.
+These deviations are caused by a surge in the liquidity need in the market, which is driven by idiosyncratic shocks among agents.13 Thus, we have Result 2.